Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Introduction

-Our main contributions are two-fold.
-First, we show that, despite its simplicity, the proposed model can capture a large class of rule bases, thus overcoming some of the limitations of existing region-based models.
-In fact, if we only consider consequences that can be inferred using a bounded number of inference steps, our model is capable of faithfully capturing arbitrary sets of closed path rules.
-Second, we show that knowledge graph embeddings in our framework can be learned using a monotonic Graph Neural Network (GNN) with randomly initialised node embeddings.
+In this paper, we propose a model that goes beyond coordinate-wise comparisons, which we term \modelName.
+A key challenge in designing such a model is that more flexible representations typically lead to overfitting.
+We avoid this problem by otherwise keeping the model as simple as possible, learning regions which are defined in terms of ordering constraints of the form $e_i\leq f_{j}$.
+As our main contribution, we show that {\modelName} is more expressive than existing region-based models.
+Furthermore, we show how entity embeddings can be learned using a Graph Neural Network (GNN) with randomly initialised node embeddings.
 This GNN effectively serves as a differentiable approximation of a rule base, acting on the initial representations of the entities to ensure that they capture the consequences that can be inferred from the KG.
-An important practical consequence is that our KG embeddings can be efficiently updated when new knowledge becomes available.
-Thus, our model is particularly well suited for KG completion in the inductive setting, where we need to predict links between entities that were not seen during training.
-Moreover, whereas existing inductive KG completion methods tend to be computationally expensive, e.g.\ by requiring one \cite{DBLP:conf/nips/ZhuZXT21} or even many \cite{DBLP:conf/icml/TeruDH20} forward passes of a GNN model for each query, our approach retains the advantage of KG embeddings, where the plausibility of a triple $(e,r,f)$ can be checked almost instantaneously.
+A practical consequence is that entity embeddings can thus be efficiently updated when new knowledge becomes available.
+From a theoretical point of view, the GNN-based formulation allows us to study bounded inference, where the number of layers of the GNN can be related to the number of inference steps.